goodfella/protocol-template-library/README.rst

 Protocols in this library are defined by two attributes:

-* Endianess
+* Bit order
 * Field list

-Protocol endianess
+Protocol bit order
 ~~~~~~~~~~~~~~~~~~

-A protocol's endianess defines the order in which its field's bits are
+A protocol's bit order defines the order in which its field's bits are
 stored in a unsigned char buffer that represents the protocol's field
 data.
-There are three endianess types that can be assigned to a
+There are three bit field types that can be assigned to a
 protocol:

-* Big endian
+* Most significant bit first
-* Little endian
+* Least significant bit first
-* Mixed endian
+* Mixed bit order

-In a big endian protocol, a field's bits are stored from most
+In a most significant bit first protocol, a field's bits are stored
-significant to least significant.
+from most significant to least significant.

-In a little endian protocol, a field's bits are stored from least
+In a least significant protocol, a field's bits are stored from least
 significant to most significant.

-In a mixed endian protocol, each field defines its own endianess.
-In
+In a mixed bit order protocol, each field defines its own bit order.
-this case each field's endianess can be either big endian, or little
+In this case each field's bit order can be either most significant bit
-endian as described above.
+first, or least significant bit first as described above.

 Protocol field list
 ~~~~~~~~~~~~~~~~~~~